About Our Data

 Extended Effects:

-- Some animals show persistent behavioral changes beyond the expected 4-day duration
+- Some animals show persistent behavioral changes beyond expected 4-day duration

 - May indicate lasting neurological effects or psychological trauma